Rights Respecting School

 There are four key areas of impact for children at a Rights Respecting school; wellbeing, participation, relationships and self-esteem.
 The difference that a Rights Respecting School makes goes well beyond the school gates and extends to the whole community.

 At GANF we are committed to achieving the RRSA.
-We currently hold a ‘Bronze’ status and are now going for Silver!
+We currently hold a ‘’Silver” status.

 How can parents/carers be involved?